pjungwir/pgcon-2023-talk-exec-phase/slides.md

   - This isn't a slot, which are just things to help out the executor.
   - This is just the tuple.
 - And back there we used `GETSTRUCT`
-  - which just follows the pointer to the real tuple data and casts it to a struct.
+  - which just adds a small offset to our pointer.
+  - And then we cast it.
   - That works for catalog tables because we have compile-time structs for them.
-  - For ordinary user tables we use `slot_getattr`.
+  - But for ordinary user tables we use `slot_getattr`.